 Campus Visit and Interview

-If we feel you are a qualified candidate based on your application, we will invite you to spend a day at Bryn Mawr College.
-More than a personal interview, this visit is a comprehensive and informative process in which we get to know one another.
+If we feel you are a qualified candidate based on your PostBacCAS application and supporting materials, we will invite you to spend a day at Bryn Mawr College.
+More than a personal interview, this visit is a comprehensive and informative process.
 To help you decide whether Bryn Mawr is the right choice for you, you will attend an information session given by the director of the Postbaccalaureate Premedical Program.
-You will also have lunch and tour the campus with current students, and perhaps even sit in on a class.
-After lunch, you will meet with a member of the admissions committee for a personal interview and individual academic advising.
+You will sit in on a class, have a campus tour and have lunch with current students.
+After lunch, you will meet with a member of the admissions committee for a personal interview.
+At the conclusion of your visit, we will provide you with a “potential academic plan” for our program based on your academic history.

-If you would need to travel a long distance to participate in our on-campus interview day, a telephone or Skype video interview can be scheduled.
-A telephone or Skype interview does not put you at a disadvantage in terms of your prospects for admission.
+If travel to participate in our on-campus interview day is not feasible, a Skype interview can be scheduled.
+In this case, we provide access to additional program materials for your review and the chance to be in touch with a current student.
+A Skype interview does not put you at a disadvantage in terms of your prospects for admission.

 When to Apply

-Admission to the Postbaccalaureate Premedical Program is conducted on a rolling basis starting in the fall with decisions made throughout the year; however, applying early is recommended because there are many more qualified applicants than spaces.
-We encourage college seniors to wait to apply until after they have received their fall semester grades.
+Admission to the Postbaccalaureate Premedical Program is conducted on a rolling basis starting in the fall with decisions made throughout the admissions cycle.
+Applying early is recommended because there are many more qualified applicants than spaces.
+However, we encourage college seniors to wait to apply until after they have received their fall semester grades.

 Application Process and Decision

-We accept applications via both our online and paper-based processes.
-After your interview is completed, our admissions committee will review your candidacy and make a decision about your admission to the program within four to six weeks.
+Beginning with the 2017-18 application cycle, our program now participates in the Post Baccalaureate Centralized Application Service (PostBacCAS).
+After your interview, our admissions committee will review your candidacy and make a decision about your admission to the program within four to six weeks.